OSHA 10 Certification

 What happens if I fail the exam?

 Don’t panic.
-Here's the thing — you’ll likely retake it, sometimes immediately.
 Use the feedback to focus on weak areas.
+You’ll likely retake it, sometimes immediately.
 Many platforms let you review incorrect answers before trying again.

 Do I need OSHA 10 to work in construction or other industries?